perfsonar/docs/release_candidates/4.1b1/_sources/psconfig_pscheduler_agent.txt

 ----------------------------------
 The agents first job is to read a set of :doc:`templates <psconfig_templates_intro>`.
 The templates to read are configured by the administrator of the agent.
 For information on how to configure templates see :ref:`psconfig_pscheduler_agent-templates`.

-After reading a template an agent is also capable of performing local modifications to that template.
+After reading a template, an agent is also capable of performing local modifications to that template.
 The types of modifications supported include:

 * Inclusion of default archives for all tasks.
 See :ref:`psconfig_pscheduler_agent-modify-archives` for more detail.
 * Direct transformations to the template JSON.
 See :ref:`psconfig_pscheduler_agent-modify-transform_one` and :ref:`psconfig_pscheduler_agent-modify-transform_all` for more detail.